 When we were done checking out the falls at the lookout, we kept going further on the main trail, which ultimately reached the top of the falls.

 While we were at the top of the falls, we noticed that there was a smaller waterfall and an inviting plunge pool that I could totally imagine would’ve been a pleasant spot for a swim under warmer conditions.
 Of course, it was a bit too chilly this time of year let alone this time of the morning to even consider going in there.

-Anyways, Julie and I returned to the car and next arrived at Tolmer Falls
+Anyways, Julie and I returned to the car and next arrived at Tolmer Falls at almost 10am.

 The short walk to the overlook of the falls afforded us a nice view over the escarpment and towards a sea of tropical trees and shrubs below.
 It looked like quite the place to get lost if we were ever caught down there for some reason.
 Plus, we were aware of the poisonous animals in the Outback.
 So just being aware of all those factors pretty much ensured that we’d stay on the main walkway (not that we were intending to go off trail anyways).